-This is the ultimate guide to visiting Lagos including where to stay, things to do, how to get there and much more.
-This article will give you all the information that you need when visiting Lagos.
+This ultimate Lagos travel guide includes where to stay, things to do, how to get there, when to visit and much more.

 Why You Should Visit Lagos

 The Algarve as a whole is one of the most stunning places I’ve ever seen in Europe (and probably the world).

 There are so many amazing towns in this region that have so much to offer including Albufeira, Tavira, Portimão, Praia da Luz, Praia da Rocha, Vilamoura and so many more.

 Lagos and Albufeira are the most popular with tourists and many people actually have a hard time choosing between them.

 I ultimately ended up choosing Lagos as it sounded more laid-back and relaxing compared to Albufeira which kinda sounded like the Algarve’s answer to Las Vegas.

 Lagos is also one of the most picturesque towns in the whole of Europe with beaches that will literally make you want to sell your house and move there.